 When Salim was 9 years old, his family moved from an Italian villa in the Saint Henri suburb of Tunis, to an apartment in the Sicilian quarter.
-At the same time his father, who was a farmer, was forced to flee the country and the government took over the villa.
-Overnight, Salim was without a father and the only man in the household.
+At the same time his father, a farmer, was forced to flee the country and the government took over the villa.
+Overnight, Salim was without a father and was the only man in the household.

 Family Photo with our son Matt who grew up working in the restaurant.